Dental Bridges Elk Grove Village, IL

 If you are missing one or more teeth, Dr. Brian Homann may suggest a dental bridge.
 A dental bridge is a non-removable dental appliance used to replace one or multiple lost teeth.
 Dental bridges use porcelain replacement teeth to bridge the empty space left by a missing tooth.
-A dental bridge is especially useful for replacing one tooth or several teeth in a row.
+A dental bridge is especially useful for replacing just one tooth or several teeth in a row.
 We will perform an in-depth examination to determine what type of dental bridge would benefit your smile most.
-We take pride in making sure our patients get the solutions that help give them confidence in their smile.
+We take great pride in making sure our patients get the solutions that will help them smile with confidence.

 Dental bridges are long-lasting tooth replacement options.
 In Elk Grove Village, Illinois, dental bridges are custom made to look like your natural teeth, so you can be confident that your smile looks naturally beautiful.
 When in place, the bridge can restore facial volume, enhance the beauty of your smile, and improve your ability to properly speak and eat.

-Not everyone is a good candidate for dental bridges.
-For instance, if you’re missing a large number of teeth, dental bridges may not be the ideal solution.
-However, if you are only missing a few teeth, dental bridges might be the ideal choice to restore your smile.
-We will evaluate your dental health and the condition of your teeth and make the appropriate recommendation to move forward with the right treatment plan for you.
+Not everyone is a good candidate for a dental bridges.
+For instance, if you are missing a large number of teeth, a dental bridges aren’t isn’t the ideal solution for you.
+However, if you are only missing one tooth, a dental bridges are may be the perfect ideal chance to restore your smile.
+We will evaluate your dental health and the condition of your teeth and make the appropriate treatment recommendation.
 It’s our goal to ensure each of our patients is fully satisfied with the result of their treatment.